Greece blocks migrants on border with Turkey

-Greece blocked hundreds of migrants trying to enter the country on Friday, hours after Turkey said it would no longer prevent them from going to Europe.
+Greece blocked hundreds of migrants trying to enter the country on Friday after Turkey said it would open the gates for refugees from Syria to enter the European Union.

-At a border crossing in Kastanies in Greece's northeastern Evros region, an AFP reporter saw army trucks loaded with barbed wire speed past and armed soldiers standing ready, as Athens said it was tightening controls "to the maximum level possible".
+Greek Prime Minister Kyriakos Mitsotakis said that "illegal" entries would not be tolerated while the EU said it had received "reassurances" from Ankara.

+Turkey's threat came hours after a Syrian strike on Thursday killed 33 of its soldiers in Idlib and was aimed at forcing European governments to do more to support it in its fight against the regime.

 As well as trying to get to Europe via land, refugees were also attempting to reach Greece by sea.

-According to the private Turkish news agency DHA, asylum-seekers were assembling on Turkey's western coast of Ayvacik to try to go to the Greek island of Lesbos by boat.
+The private Turkish news agency DHA said asylum-seekers were also assembling on Turkey's western coast of Ayvacik to try to go to the Greek island of Lesbos by boat.

 According to AFP reporters on Lesbos, two boats arrived with around 70 people on board, with many of them scrambling ashore carrying children on their backs.